brianzinn/redux-wiretap/README.md

 # redux-wiretap
 This is a simple project used to listen in on redux messages and take action.
 Listeners can be automatically added/removed.
 Useful for attaching part of your page to intercept messages and update.  ie: WebGL canvas to update based on actions.

-In your top-level component mount/unmount you need to register and deregister your middleware handlers.
-So, we are bringing the redux actions right into our component - not via props, which is generally the correct way.
+If you are using React then in your component mount/unmount is where you would likely register and deregister your middleware handlers.
+So, we are bringing the redux actions right into our code - not via props, which is generally the correct way.
+If props are unavailable to you then you can use this middleware to synchronize or in a non-React environment.

 ### Install